Calculator/Resources/NC Paycheck Calculator: Complete Guide to North Carolina Pay

 Overtime Pay

 Overtime hours (typically over 40 hours per week) are paid at 1.5 times your regular rate but are taxed the same as regular wages.
 The higher gross pay may push you into higher federal tax brackets for withholding purposes.
+Our North Carolina Overtime Calculator guide covers your overtime rights in detail.

 Understanding Your Pay Stub